Timendus/pyro-player/README.md

 ### Hardware / software

-Warning: This is a work in progress.
-Instructions may be wrong and the software isn't done yet.
+Warning: This software is still very new.
+These steps are still far from idiot-proof and assume that you know what you're doing 😉

 * Attach the transmitter to your Raspberry Pi ([as shown here](https://pypi.org/project/rpi-rf/#wiring-diagram-example).
 Don't know how?
 [See this](https://www.youtube.com/watch?v=Xe5Bj_N4Crw))
 * Install Raspbian on the Raspberry Pi